Friday, 29 April 2011

 Thursday, 21 April 2011

-Fair Warning to Parents
+Fair Warning To Parents

-I was out to the zendo a few weeks back, doing some grounds work on a beautiful spring day with no-one else around but the warm sun and the cold wind.
+I was out to the zendo a few weeks back, doing some grounds work on a beautiful spring day with no-one around but the warm sun and the cold wind.
 The place was alive with waking wildlife, and when I'd finished my task, I took a stroll in the woods.
 Near an old stump I watched a knot of electric-blue garter snakes, shiny-clean and freshly painted, untangle like a film run backwards and glide off in all directions.

-This particular individual was well aware the place was literally crawling with her most rapacious predator, hungry and hunting after the long winter fast, and scrambled desperately up a nearby maple the instant her belly smacked the ground.
+This particular individual was well aware the place was literally crawling with her most rapacious predator, hungry and hunting after a long winter fast, and scrambled desperately up a nearby maple the instant her belly smacked the ground.
 I took her in hand to further ensure her survival, though as you can see from her expression, she hadn't requested assistance and was uncertain she needed any.

 I grew up between a big bog and a larger lake, where each April the Biblical roar of these little prophets foretold a new millenium.
 (Thus their other common name, the Pacific chorus frog.)
-The bog has since "developed" into the Alder Terrace Mountain Valley Sherwood Forest Tree Frog Manor Kitchen Sink Estates, and with most of the lakeshore similarly McManaged, the kids in those houses know nothing of the primal thrill of a hundred thousand tiny war cries, raised in unbroken, night-filling forewarning to the Grup Nation that school is about to end, love it or lump it.
+The bog has since "developed" into the Alder Terrace Mountain Valley Sherwood Forest Tree Frog Manor Kitchen Sink Estates, and with most of the lakeshore similarly McManaged, the kids in those houses know nothing of the primal thrill of a hundred thousand tiny war cries, raised in unbroken, night-filling forewarning to Grup Nation that school is about to end, love it or lump it.
 And in fact, the whole tribe were recently knighted Washington's official amphibian, following a petition by students at my nephew's own elementary, most of whom live in still-rural, not-yet-redeemed country.

-I kept a few of these on my desk for a time when I was a boy.
+I kept a few of these frogs on my desk for a time when I was a boy.
 They were fun to feed, being lively and unparticular, but their habit of croaking in chorus at sunrise elicited yawning grumbles from the family.
 For such morsels of mortality they can really belt it out, especially when you're in the same room.
-On the other hand I've had few alarm clocks as pleasant.
+On the other hand I've had few alarm clocks as charming.

 Sunday, 17 April 2011